 Starting a Walking Program for Knee Health

-A good pair of shoes will also help support your knees.
-Walking on a track or asphalt will have a slight decrease to the impact on the knees.
-If this is still too much, walking in a pool is an excellent form of exercise that limits the impact to the joints.
+Walking on a track or asphalt will have a slight decrease in the impact on the knees.
+If this is still too much, walking in a pool is an excellent form of exercise that limits the impact on the joints.

 If you do have knee pain, physical therapy is a great place to start to get you moving again.
 You will be provided a knee injury treatment plan with safe exercises that focus on improving function and minimizing the effects of knee arthritis.
-Start by requesting an appointment.
+Start by requesting an appointment at any of our valley-wide Foothills Sports Medicine Physical Therapy clinics.